Can Humor and Laughter Boost Your Health?

 In regard to the laughter itself, results showed that the presence of laughter increased pain tolerance, and subjects who laughed in response to a funny video could hold their hands in the frozen sleeve longer compared to the other subjects, who watched a video that elicited a positive emotion but not laughter.
 This is important, because it shows that positive emotions alone are not sufficient for elevating pain tolerance.

 Lastly, many of the neutral conditions in this study, such as watching a documentary or a drama video, actually decreased the pain tolerance.
-This means that people's thresholds do not necessary stay constant all the time, and lack of humor and laughter might actually carry some potential drawbacks.
+This means that people's thresholds do not necessarily stay constant all the time, and lack of humor and laughter might actually carry some potential drawbacks.